qiime2/docs/source/tutorials/moving-pictures.rst

      --o-visualization l6-ancom-Subject.qzv

 .. question::
-   What genera differ in abundance across Subject?
-What subject is each most and least abundant in?
+   Which genera differ in abundance across Subject?
+In which subject is each genus more abundant?

 .. _sample metadata: https://data.qiime2.org/2017.8/tutorials/moving-pictures/sample_metadata